opensciencegrid/dosar/docs/DataKigali2018/Materials.md

-# Data Trieste School Materials
+# Data Kigali School Materials

 We will be using OSG Connect for this set of sessions.
 Please visit [http://www.osgconnect.net](http://www.osgconnect.net) for more information.